wxMaxima-developers/Crosscompiled-Windows-installer/README.md

 You will need the `g++-mingw-w64-x86-64` (crosscompiler).

-To create a Release-Build (higher optimization, no debug info (smaller executable)), use
+To create a "Release"-Build (higher optimization, no debug info (smaller executable)), use
 ```
 cmake -DCMAKE_BUILD_TYPE=Release <path-to-source>
 ```